AhmedMalick/Xypo/README.md

 ![Xypo App](/preview.png)

-This is the code repo of Gamma App.
+This is the code repo of Xypo App.
 There I used:

 - [HTML5](https://www.w3schools.com/html)
 - [CSS3](https://www.w3schools.com/css)